isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    }

 Options can also be specified in class or host reservation scope.
-The current Kea options precedence order is (from most important): host reservation, pool, subnet, shared network, class, global.
+The current Kea options precedence order is (from most important to least): host reservation, pool, subnet, shared network, class, global.

 The currently supported standard DHCPv4 options are listed in